 While you're searching for alternative chair seat fabrics, visit the craft and import booths at fairs and flea markets.

-Hand-dyed pieces — such as batik, plangi, or ikat — look fabulously exotic as chair seat upholstery fabric.
-Even vintage tie dye looks charming in the right room.
+Hand-dyed pieces, such as batik, plangi, or ikat, look fabulously unique as chair seat upholstery fabric.
+Even vintage tie-dye looks charming in the right room.

-The handcrafted fabric look suits bohemian, contemporary, and transitional interiors quite well.
-You can also use exotic textiles to add an unexpected layer to a traditional room.
+The handcrafted fabric look suits bohemian style, contemporary, and transitional interiors quite well.
+You can also use these artisan textiles to add an unexpected layer of color and texture to a traditional room.

-Appliqued fabrics are another good... option for your dining chairs.
-Use fabric samples to create your own applique design on plain fabric.
-Or, look for a handmade imported piece, such as a suzani.
+Appliqued fabrics are another good option for your dining chairs.
+Use fabric samples to create your own applique design on plain fabric, or look for a decorative handmade imported piece, such as a suzani.

-You might not want to use fine examples of textile art on your kitchen chairs if your family spills, but the formal dining room is ideal.
+You might not want to use fine examples of textile art on your kitchen chairs if your family frequently spills food and drink, but finer fabrics work well in a formal dining room.

 06 of 06